Almost three-quarters of the trainer market will go to jets in the next few years

 Manufacturers of military fixed-wing trainers are forecast to produce 1,675 aircraft worth $21 billion during the next decade.
 Of those, 984 will be jet-powered and will be worth $15.3 billion.
 Annual production of military trainers is projected to gradually drop to 126 aircraft in 2016 from about 200 in 2011.
 Production will begin to rise again in 2017, reaching about 160 aircraft by 2020.
 The jet segment is by far more valuable than the turboprop market.
 Jet trainers will ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Military Trainer Market Turns Away From Turboprops".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Military Trainer Market Turns Away From Turboprops".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.